Ajay Devgn: Rise to prominence (1991–1999)

-Critical acclaim and awards success (2000–09)

-In 2000, Devgn performed in Harry Baweja's Deewane.
-The film did not do well at the box office.
-In the same year, Devgn starred in his first home production; Raju Chacha, with Kajol.
-The film was moderately successful.

-In 2001, Devgn starred in another moderately successful film; Yeh Raaste Hain Pyaar Ke with Madhuri Dixit and Preity Zinta.
-His next release was Lajja, with Manisha Koirala, Madhuri Dixit, Jackie Shroff and Anil Kapoor.
-He was nominated for the Filmfare Best Supporting Actor Award.
-However, the film was not popular with the public.
-Mahesh Manjrekar's Tera Mera Saath Rahen followed.
+Career fluctuations and critical acclaim (2000–2009)

+Devgn began the new decade with two biggies, Deewane and Raju Chacha (which he also produced).
+Both the films opened to mixed critical reception, but proved to be box office flops.
+The downturn continued in 2001 with all three of his releases, including Yeh Raaste Hain Pyaar Ke, Lajja and Tera Mera Saath Rahen failing to do well commercially.

-In 2002, Devgn performed in Ram Gopal Varma's fictional examination of the Mumbai underworld in the film Company.
-Devgn played a gangster named Malik.
-Both Company and Devgn's performance received critical acclaim.
-As Taran Adarsh reviewed: "Ajay Devgn enacts his role to perfection.
+2002 proved to be a key year for Devgn as he starred in three films of contrasting genres.
+He first appeared in Ram Gopal Varma's Company which was a fictional examination of the Mumbai underworld.
+The film proved to be a moderate commercial success and Devgn's performance received critical acclaim.
+As Taran Adarsh reviewed: "Devgn enacts his role to perfection.
 A controlled performance, the actor takes to this complex character like a fish takes to water.
 He underplays his part with admirable ease."
-Devgn was nominated for the Filmfare Best Actor Award and won the Filmfare Critics Award for Best Actor.
 Devgn's next release was David Dhawan's comedy Hum Kisise Kum Nahin, with Amitabh Bachchan, Sanjay Dutt and Aishwarya Rai.
 The same year, he played the role of Bhagat Singh, in Rajkumar Santoshi's biopic The Legend of Bhagat Singh.
 His performance was well received by critics.
-Taran Adarsh said, "Ajay Devgn has lived the role.
+Taran Adarsh said, "Devgn has lived the role.
 To state that he is excellent would be an understatement.
-His performance is bound to win admiration from cinegoers, besides fetching awards."
-The film was released on 7 June 2002 and went on to win two National Film Awards, including the National Film Award for Best Feature Film in Hindi, and three Filmfare Awards, including the Filmfare Critics Award for Best Movie.
-Despite these awards, and Devgn winning his second National Film Award for Best Actor for his performance, the film was not popular with the public.
-Devgn went on to perform in Anees Bazmee's Deewangee.
-The film was partially inspired by William Diehl's novel, Primal Fear.
-The film earned Devgn several awards for his role including a Filmfare Best Villain Award, the Star Screen Award for Best Villain and the Zee Cine Award for Best Actor in a Negative Role.
-The film was a success at the box office.
+His performance is bound to win admiration from audience, besides fetching awards."
+The film was released on 7 June 2002 and went on to win two National Film Awards, including the National Film Award for Best Feature Film in Hindi, and three Filmfare Awards, including the Filmfare Award for Best Film (Critics).
+Despite these awards, and Devgn winning his second National Film Award for Best Actor for his performance, the film was a box office disaster.
+Devgn then went on to perform in Anees Bazmee's Deewangee which was partially inspired by William Diehl's novel, Primal Fear.
+He jointly won the Filmfare Award for Best Actor (Critics) for his performance in Company and The Legend of Bhagat Singh, in addition to receiving his fourth nomination for the Filmfare Award for Best Actor for the former.
+For his performance in Deewangee, he received several awards including the Filmfare Award for Best Villain, the Screen Award for Best Villain and the Zee Cine Award for Best Villain.